Here is the regulation in effect on the National Battlefields Park:

 |Description of the site:||

-A wide open space with natural slope located behind the Discovery Pavilion of the Plains of Abraham and Armoury, extending from the Citadel to the east up to the Municipal reservoir to the west, excluding Cap Diamant.
+A wide open space with natural slope located behind the Plains of Abraham Museum and Armoury, extending from the Citadel to the east up to the Municipal reservoir to the west, excluding Cap Diamant.

 |Use:||This is the site where major and important activities are concentrated.
 The following services are available on a cost-in-use basis: drinking water services, sanitary sewer, electricity and telecommunications.